awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-connecting-application.md

 ### Add Java Dependencies<a name="connect-application-java-dependencies"></a>

-To allow your application to work with ActiveMQ, add the `activemq-client.jar` and `activemq-pool.jar` packages to your Java build class path\.
-The following example shows these dependencies in your Maven project's `pom.xml` file\.
+Add the `activemq-client.jar` and `activemq-pool.jar` packages to your Java class path\.
+The following example shows these dependencies in a Maven project `pom.xml` file\.

 ```
 <dependencies>